MicrosoftDocs/fabric-docs/docs/cicd/git-integration/intro-to-git-integration.md

 ## Considerations and limitations

 * Currently, only [Git in Azure Repos](/en-us/azure/devops/user-guide/code-with-git) is supported.
+* If the workspace and git repo are in two different geographical regions, [cross-geo exports must be enabled](../../admin/git-integration-admin-settings.md#enable-git-actions-on-workspaces-residing-in-other-geographical-locations) by the tenant admin.
 * Azure DevOps **on-prem** is not supported.

 ## Next steps